josiahbjorgaard/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/07-extend-API.md

 4. **Connect** to your Pcluster Manager interface then check the status of the compute fleet.
 What do you see?

 Now that you understand how to work with the Pcluster API, how would you use it to delete clusters?
-Check the [**delete_cluster**](https://github.com/aws/aws-parallelcluster/blob/c54cb5725bfa642fd38036d1cba8e390b8fe4483/api/client/src/docs/ClusterOperationsApi.md#delete_cluster) from the *pcluster client* library and extend your code.